-Semaphore Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore In a programming context 'Semaphore' can have a similar meaning to Flag.
-Series A series circuit is when the items are in a line.
-A simplified way of looking at this is that in a series circuit, a signal or current would pass through each component one after another.
-The opposite of a series circuit is a parallel circuit, which divides the signal/current through multiple paths and combines the paths at some later point.
-Servo Gives a mechanical output for electrical input.
+Semaphore Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore Series A series circuit is when the items are in a line not like a ladder Servo Gives a mechanical output for electrical input.
 Used extensively in model aeroplanes for controlling flight surfaces, they are now used in MRR as inexpensive point and semaphore motors.
 They respond to the width of a repetitive electrical control pulse.
 Servo signal pulses are (normally) repeated every 20 mS and a pulse width ranges from 1.0 mS to 2.0 mS with the servo position being proportional to the pulse width.
 A normal servo will drive through 90 degrees of movement, but depending on the servo make, more movement can be had by increasing the signal pulse width but this will require modification to the driving circuit.
 MERG servo driver info is here.